FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Methodology

 where $\tau$ is a small threshold and ${\tt dist}(\cdot, \cdot)$ is a distance function, the suspicious model $M_s$ can be asserted as reused from the owner of the fingerprint $\bm{F}$. \end{definition}

 In FIT-Print, we assume that the target fingerprint $\bm{F}\in \{-1, 1\}^k$ is a binary vector consisting of $-1$ or $1$, and we can get the output logits of $M_s(\bm{x})$.
-The discussion on the label-only scenario, where we can only get the Top-1 label, can be found in Appendix~\ref{sec:label-only}.
-We assume that the target fingerprint cannot be arbitrarily chosen and needs to be registered with a third-party institution.
-As shown in Fig.~\ref{fig:pipeline}, FIT-Print can be divided into two stages: testing sample extraction and ownership verification.
-The technical details are described as follows.
+The discussion on the label-only scenario, where we can only get the Top-1 label, can be found in Section~\ref{sec:label-only}.
+We assume that the target fingerprint needs to be registered with a third-party institution.
+Specifically, in the registration stage, a model developer utilizing FIT-Print registers three items to the trustworthy verifier with a timestamp: the source model ($M_o$), the optimized testing samples ($\mathcal{X}_T$), and the pre-defined target fingerprint ($\bm{F}$).
+Unlike conventional untargeted methods that passively register arbitrary output vectors as fingerprints, FIT-Print actively registers a semantic, specific target fingerprint (\eg, a logo) that the optimized samples are mathematically constrained to produce.

+Generally, as shown in Fig.~\ref{fig:pipeline}, FIT-Print can be divided into two stages: testing sample extraction and ownership verification.